-In consideration of the acceptance of registration and participation in this programme, you assume full and complete risk and responsibiliy for any injury or accident which may occur during the programme.
-You understand that partcipating in the programme may be hazardous and you should not participate unless you are medically able.
+In consideration of the acceptance of registration and participation in this programme, you assume full and complete risk and responsibly for any injury or accident which may occur during the programme.
+You understand that participating in the programme may be hazardous and you should not participate unless you are medically able.
 You should seek medical advice before participating in the programme.

 I accept the conditions of entry to this programme, while recognising and agreeing that road running and walking may be a risky and physically challenging undertaking.

 I attest to having read all information contained in this page and enter this programme knowing full well the risks and demands involved and undertake to follow all rules and instructions.